DanceChat: Large Language Model-Guided Music-to-Dance Generation: Related Works

 \subsection{Music-to-Dance Generation}

 The Music-to-Dance generation task poses unique challenges due to the need for models to understand and generate dance sequences that are both rhythmically and stylistically aligned with music.
-Previous methods \cite{chan2019everybody, zhuang2022music2dance, li2023finedance, tseng2023edge, yang2023longdancediff, zhang2024bidirectional, huang2024beat} incorporate advanced audio-processing techniques with motion generation algorithms to enhance the flexibility and expressiveness of generated dances.
-EDGE \cite{tseng2023edge} employs Jukebox for enriched music audio representation and introduces a contact consistency loss to reduce physical implausibilities.

-Despite these advancements, existing approaches still face limitations in bridging the substantial semantic gap between music and dance, making the synchronization and aesthetic alignment of dance sequences a significant challenge.
-Unlike text-to-motion generation \cite{zhang2024motiondiffuse, zhong2023attt2m}, where textual cues explicitly describe body movements, music provides only implicit cues through rhythm, tempo, and tone, which do not directly correspond to physical actions.
+Previous methods \cite{chan2019everybody, zhuang2022music2dance, li2023finedance, tseng2023edge, yang2023longdancediff, tseng2023edge, huang2024beat} incorporate advanced audio-processing techniques with motion generation algorithms to enhance the flexibility and expressiveness of generated dances.
+Despite these advancements, existing approaches still face limitations in bridging the substantial semantic gap between music and dance, making the synchronization of dance sequences a significant challenge.
+Unlike text-to-motion generation where textual cues explicitly describe body movements, music provides only implicit cues through rhythm, tempo, and chord, which do not directly correspond to physical actions.
 This gap complicates the creation of dance sequences that are both well-aligned with the music and stylistically diverse.